Southern United States: Modern economy

 Many major banking corporations have headquarters in the region.
 Bank of America and Truist Financial are in Charlotte.
 Wachovia was headquartered there before its purchase by Wells Fargo.
 Regions Financial Corporation is in Birmingham, as is AmSouth Bancorporation, and previously BBVA Compass before its acquisition by PNC Financial Services.
 Atlanta is the district headquarters of the Federal Reserve Bank of Atlanta.

-Even with certain southern states and areas doing well economically, many southern states and areas still have high poverty rates when compared to the U.S. nationally.
-In the U.S. top ten poorest big cities of 2010, the South was represented in the rankings by two cities: Miami, Florida and Memphis, Tennessee.
-In 2011, nine out of ten poorest states were in the South region.

-Many corporations are headquartered in Atlanta and its surrounding area, such as The Coca-Cola Company, Delta Air Lines, and The Home Depot, and also to many cable television networks, such as the Turner Broadcasting System (CNN, TBS, TNT, Turner South, Cartoon Network) and The Weather Channel.
-In 2019, Fortune 500 companies headquartered in Southern states included: Texas with 50, Virginia with 21, Florida with 18, Georgia with 17, North Carolina with 11, and Tennessee with 10.
-This economic expansion has enabled parts of the South to report some of the lowest unemployment rates in the United States.
-In 2022, Texas led the nation with the most Fortune 500 company headquarters with 53.
+Many corporations are headquartered in Atlanta and its surrounding area, such as The Coca-Cola Company, Delta Air Lines, and The Home Depot, and also many cable television networks, such as the Turner Broadcasting System (CNN, TBS, TNT, Turner South, Cartoon Network) and The Weather Channel.

 Education

 Southern public schools in the past have ranked in the lower half of some national surveys.
 When allowance for race is considered, a 2007 US Government list of test scores often shows white fourth and eighth graders performing better than average for reading and math; while black fourth and eighth graders also performed better than average.
 This comparison does not hold across the board.
 Mississippi often scores lower than national averages, no matter how statistics are compared.
 Newer data from 2009 suggests that secondary school education in the South is on par nationally, with 72% of high schoolers graduating compared to 73% nationwide.

 The Southern United States is home to some of the nation's largest and most prominent public and private institutions of higher education.
 Notable public colleges and universities in the South include: